mark-wiemer/mocha-wiki/Home.md

   - [mocha-teamcity-reporter](https://github.com/travisjeffery/mocha-teamcity-reporter) - Teamcity reporter for Mocha.
   - [loca](https://github.com/simov/loca) - Reporter in your browser's console.
   - [mocha-retry](https://github.com/giggio/mocha-retry) - Allows you to retry a test if it fails using the bdd ui.
 Useful on unstable tests, like those that drive a browser.
+  - [child-reporter](https://github.com/yarax/mocha-child-reporter) - Reporter, that create a child process with stdout to console.
+Useful for testing modules, that redirect stdout to /dev/null or logs

 ### Headless testing